creode/sipsmith-newsletter-signup-metacube/README.md

 * `NEWSLETTER_LIST_ID` - If this variable is not defined we don't submit any data to the library so it is important this is setup.

 These constants should be defined inside the `wp-config.php` file or the `local-config.php` file inside WordPress.

+## Newsletter Submission App Wide

+This plugin provides the functionality to submit newsletter configuration app wide.
+The goal is to ensure that all parts of the app that need to send signup data use this single place to do it.
+The class currently used for this is the `src/class-sipsmith-newsletter-signup-submission.php` file.

+### Defined Filters

+The plugin applies the following filters:

+* `sipsmith_newsletter_signup_submission_amend_data($data)` - This filter is applied before sending data and will allow us to add extra dynamic fields in different places of the app.
+The goal is to give us the flexibility to amend information before it is passed to a third party.

+### Defined Actions

+The plugin does the following actions:

+* `sipsmith_newsletter_signup_submission_post_submit($sent_data)` - This action is ran after submitting data to the third party service.
+This will allow us to carry out any actions like register someone onto a coupon or use the submitted data for other things.